 Where Is It?

 Gaul Street and Allegheny Avenue, in Port Richmond.

-Church Alley: Ta-Da!
+Ta-Da!
 The Project returns to Church Alley.
 This time we tackle the second of this three-piece puzzle, Our Lady Help of Christians (OLHC).
-You may remember from my initial discussions of Church Alley that OLHC was designated as a German national parish.
-That, however, is really no longer the case.
-OLHC is a victim of an ever-changing populace….
+OLHC is one of the quintessential It's All Greek to Me! churches: A German national parish which, for all intents and purposes, is no longer really German.

 I’m sure there are probably people of German descent in and around Port Richmond, but this parish no longer offers any masses or services in that language.
 It’s pretty well Americanized, and the only clues to its past are the German stations of the cross.

 Semantics aside, OLHC is a very lovely parish.
 It’s not particularly big, but it’s decked out in a white, black and tan gingerbread exterior that is quite possibly the prettiest we have seen.
 Inside, we get a pastel-flavored Gothic experience, with mulicolored ribbed vaults and pointed arches.
 The décor is further fleshed out with colored statues and an elaborate wood-carved balcony.
 Oh, and true to Gothic design, OLHC has huge and beautiful stained glass windows.

 The smaller size lessens the impact, and the design hampered by the questionable addition of blue wall-to-wall carpet on the floor, but all in all this is really nice.

 The parish was twinned in 2009 with Church Alley neighbor Nativity BVM.
 And being a Dead Parish Walking does not bode well for its future.
 It's already the smallest and most damaged of the three.

 When the Archdiocese decides to close at least of these parishes — and they will, sooner than you think — this will be the one they choose.